yuvrajiro/imbalanced-spdf/docs/_build/html/_sources/index.rst.txt

         :link: install
         :link-type: doc

-        The simplest way to install imbalanced_spbdf is by using Python's package manager pip:
+        The simplest way to install imbalanced_spdf is by using Python's package manager pip:

         ```
-        pip install imbalanced_spbdf
+        pip install imbalanced_spdf
         ```

     .. grid-item-card:: Jupyter Notebook Example for SPBaDF :fas:`book-open`